ganakailabs/cloudeval-docs/docs/tutorials/customize-diagrams.md

 **Make Your Diagrams Perfect for Your Needs**

-This tutorial shows you how to customize cloudeval diagrams to match your preferences, improve readability, and create documentation-ready visualizations.
+This tutorial shows you how to customize Cloudeval diagrams to match your preferences, improve readability, and create documentation-ready visualizations.

 ## Layout Options